antoniopgs/Liber/README.md

  - In the heart of one of the most (if not the most) important trade routes in the world.
  - In a place where the closest territory are the Azores, a small and autonomous region of Portugal which also embraces freedom.
 The Azores motto: "Rather die free than subjected in peace".

 ***The North Atlantic High has Stable Waters, Good Weather, Food, Safety and Relevance.
-It is the perfect place for the new world to be.***
+It is the perfect womb for the new world.***

 ----- UNDER CONSTRUCTION -----
+Next Step: Talk with companies like Ocean Builders and figure out how to deploy their homes in the high seas.
+Assess costs, timelines, etc.

 ## Potential Threats Liber Might Pose
 Liber (by its own nature) will obviously present a threat to politicians, bureaucrats and authoritarian governments.